-Kentucky Medicaid members may participate in PDS if they currently receive or are eligible for services through the following waiver programs.
+Kentucky Medicaid members may participate in PDS who currently receive or are eligible for services through these waiver programs:

 Supports for Community Living Waiver (SCL) targets assistance for those with intellectual or developmental disabilities.
 There is a waiting list for allocation of this waiver to individuals.
 Placement on the waiting list is determined by the Department for Behavioral Health, Developmental and Intellectual Disabilities.
 This waiver may provide residential accommodations.

-Acquired Brain Injury Acute Waiver (ABI-A) and Long-Term Care Brain Injury Waiver (ABI-LTC) are designed to target assistance for individuals with an acquired brain injury.
+Acquired Brain Injury Acute Waiver (ABI-A) and Long-Term Care Brain Injury Waiver (ABI-LTC) target assistance for those with acquired brain injuries.
 There is a waiting list for allocation of these waivers to individuals.
 Placement on the waiting list is determined by the Department for Medicaid Services.
 These waivers may provide residential accommodations.

-Michelle P Waiver (MPW) The Michelle P Waiver is designed to target assistance for individuals with intellectual or developmental disabilities.
+Michelle P Waiver (MPW) The Michelle P Waiver targets assistance for those with intellectual or developmental disabilities.
 There is a waiting list for this waiver.

 How to Enroll

-Current Participants receiving services within HCB, SCL, ABI/LTC or MP waiver may consult with their case manager to discuss enrollment in PDS.
+Current participants receiving services under HCB, SCL, ABI/LTC or MP waivers may consult with their case managers to discuss enrollment in PDS.

 Those currently not served under an eligible waiver, but who may qualify, can get help from home health agencies, adult day health care centers, acquired brain injury providers, home health agencies, or supports for community living providers.
 Regional area agencies on aging and Independent Living and

-regional community mental health centers can provide help to eligible recipients interested in enrolling with PDS.
-Support brokers are available 24 hours per day, seven days per week.
-A representative from any of these agencies may assist you with an application for a waiver through the Kentucky
+regional community mental health centers can help eligible recipients interested in enrolling with PDS.
+Support brokers are available 24 hours a day, seven days a week.
+A representative from any of these agencies can help you with an application for a waiver through the Kentucky Kynect website.

-Once enrolled in the PDS program, a participant’s case manager is replaced by a support broker/service advisor who helps arrange for needed services.
-This agency representative also helps develop plans of care and budgets, directs participants to training and helps with hiring service providers.
+Once enrolled in the PDS program, participant case managers are replaced by support brokers/service advisors who help arrange for needed services.
+These agency representatives also help develop plans of care and budgets, direct participants to training and help with hiring service providers.

 PDS Participant Responsibilities

 - Work with assigned support brokers/service advisors to develop individual plans of care that include support spending and emergency backup plans.

 - Hire, train, schedule and terminate staff as necessary.